nunesaishivaprem-cloud/Demand_Forecasting1/README.md

 ## Milestone 2 – Feature Engineering

 # Overview
-The objective of Milestone 2 is to Prepare the dataset for modeling through enrichment and transformation.
+The objective of Milestone 2 is to Prepare the dataset for modeling through enrichment and transformation .

 # Work Completed
 - Created seasonality indicators from timestamp
 - Generated lag features for demand forecasting
 - Computed rolling averages for trend detection